msokolov/lux/doc/PLANS.md

 the ability to compute <code>exists (/a/b/c[2])</code>in constant time.
 We often want to know if an element ever occurs more than once in some context.

-## More flexible highlighter

-Currently the highlighter always surrounds highlighted words with a <code>&lt;B></code>
-tag.
-We plan to provide users the ability to control the highlighter's output.

-## Provide convenient access to Solr features
+## Provide convenient access to advanced Solr and Lucene features

 Solr provides a number of advanced query capabilities such as spelling suggestions, faceting, grouping, function queries, aggregate computations